Owning property isn’t always a good thing.

-- Cost.
-The owner of the property simply cannot afford the cost of keeping a property.
-This can also include the cost of maintaining the house's upkeep.
-While they may not face issues around a mortgage and it’s payments, they still can’t maintain a house.
+- Cost - The owner of the property simply cannot afford the cost of keeping a property.
+This can include the cost of mortgage, bills, and property maintenance.

-- There could be leasehold problems.
-Making things difficult for the owner of a property when it comes time to sell.
+- There could be leasehold problems - Making things difficult for the owner of a property.

-- An inheritance issue.
-Someone could have inherited a property after a bereavement and be extremely difficult to contact, and while people try to contact them the property could be sitting empty.
+- An inheritance issue - Someone could have inherited a property, and while it's going through probate or it's on the market, it could be sitting empty.

-- Problems around large-scale repairs.
-A house in disrepair can become unmanageable, leaving the property uninhabitable.
+- Problems around large-scale repairs - A property can become unmanageable, leaving it uninhabitable.